honeycrux/GigaChader/README.md

 # Gigachader

-Gigachader is a social media platform project, an online social media platform (“content-oriented application”) dedicated to cryptocurrency enthusiasts who also enjoy the Internet meme culture.
+Gigachader is a social media platform project, an online social media platform dedicated to cryptocurrency enthusiasts who also enjoy the Internet meme culture.
 Inspired by Twitter and Threads, users on the platform gather to share insights, discuss strategies, as well as posting various meme pictures and videos.

 ## Features
 See your feeds on Home.
 Find out the latest posts from everyone on Global.